The Portland Yacht Club is a boating club. We aim to attract individuals and families who:

 Once an application is complete, the Membership Committee reviews the information.
 At its option, the Committee may conduct a criminal background check and/or a credit check.

 If the Committee approves, the next step is to share the name(s) to the membership for comment.
 Comments are evaluated, then approval is either confirmed or withdrawn.

 The Committee then makes a recommendation to the Board of Directors.
 Following the Board’s decision, the Committee notifies the applicant about acceptance.

+Acceptance is not the same as admission.
+Boating membership is limited to 300 and applicants are admitted only when openings occur.
+(There is no limit on Intermediate members, however, the Board may set a limit at any time.)
+Accepted applications are added to a waitlist.
+The time spent on the waitlist is at least 3 to 4 years, depending on current Boating Member changes/transitions.
 Once offered admission, an applicant has 15 days to accept, decline, or defer.
 If the applicant accepts, he/she will be billed for annual dues, initiation fee, and any assessment previously billed to members and payable in whole or in part during the current year.
-50% of the total is due within 30 days or February 1, whichever is later; the balance is due by April 1 or 90 days after notification of admission, whichever is later.
+50% of the total is due within 30 days or February 1, whichever is later, the balance is due by April 1 or 90 days after notification of admission, whichever is later.
 All payments are non-refundable.

 Click here to find the application and sponsorship forms.